sourcegraph/handbook/content/engineering/hiring/software-engineer-pairing-exercise.md

 - Clear explanations of ideas and decisions.
 - Frequent communication while pairing.
-- Willingness to drive, while keeping the other engineer in the loop.
+- Keeping the other engineer in the loop while driving.
-- Ability to let the interviewer drive while staying engaged.
 - Flexibility in considering other ideas and approaches, and in making changes to the code.
 - Ability to break down a problem and decide on an approach as a pair.
 - Healthy responses to feedback.